Wanderzest

 Instructions

-2. Add ½ teaspoon of vegetable oil and knead until dough is smooth and elastic.
+• Add vegetable oil and knead it in until dough is smooth and elastic.
 Dough will be slightly sticky at first.
-Knead for 5-10 minutes until dough is stretchy.
+Continue kneading the dough for another 5-10 minutes until dough is stretchy.

 Notes